 For static electric charges, the electromagnetic force is manifested by the Coulomb electric force alone.
 If charges are moving, an additional force emerges, called magnetism.
 The $19^{th}$ century realization that electricity and magnetism are dual aspects of the same force completely changed our understanding of the world we live in.
-As with electricity, we use a field formulation to keep track of magnetic forces.
-Magnetic fields are usually denoted by the letter $\vec{B}$ and are measured in Teslas, in honor of the Serbian physicist Nikola Tesla; like electric fields, they are vector fields that contain energy, unlike electric fields, they have three dimensional properties and require some special vector rules to understand.

-Insights due to Ampere, Gauss, and Maxwell led to the understanding that moving charges - electric currents - create magnetic fields.
+Insights due to Ampere, Gauss, and Maxwell led to the understanding that moving charges -electric currents -create magnetic fields.
 Varying magnetic fields create electric fields.
 Thus a loop of wire in a changing magnetic field will have current induced in it.
 This is called electromagnetic induction.
+Magnetic fields are usually denoted by the letter B and are measured in Teslas, in honor of the Serbian physicist Nikola Tesla.